Cortex Command

 Reviews

-- Unique and fun gameplay with a mix of strategy and action elements.
+- Unique and entertaining gameplay with a mix of strategy and action.

-- Clunky controls and a steep learning curve make it difficult for new players to get into.
+- Clunky controls and a steep learning curve can frustrate new players.

 - The game feels unfinished and lacks polish, with many bugs and performance issues.